luchob/davicasa/README.md

 <pre>gradlew installApp</pre>

-If this is successful (assuming standard directory structure) in the newly created folder <pre>./build/install/davicasa/bin</pre> there should be a shell script that is able to run the application.
+If this is successful (assuming standard directory structure) in the newly created folder <pre>build/install/davicasa/bin</pre> there should be a shell script that is able to run the application.
-Take these files and put them in a directory of your choice.
+Take all these files (in the <pre>davicasa</pre> folder) and put them in a directory of your choice.

-From this folder run:
+From the <pre>bin</pre> subfolder run:

 - for example, under Windows: